hypergori/PunBasicsTutorial/README.md

 Pun Package v1.76

 #How to use
-THis project doesnot contain the PUN unity package.
+This project doesnot contain the PUN unity package.
 After you get this project you need to import the PUN unity pakcage by downloading from Unity Asset Store